 Water-only scrubbers are rarer than many other types of scrubbers, but they are useful in certain applications, such as when other chemicals can’t be added to the tower to improve its efficiency.
 They’re useful for removing organic compounds, such as ethanol and formaldehyde, from gas streams, as well as dust and other particulate matter.
 Facilities also often use water-only scrubbers in situations in which gases are highly pressurized or at high temperatures and to reduce fire risk.

 One design consideration for water-only scrubbers is properly containing the contaminated water exiting the scrubber, so the contaminants do not leak into the environment.
 Compared to other types of scrubbers, water-only scrubbers are fairly easy to maintain, making them useful in the right situations.

 Wet Scrubber Solutions From MACH Engineering

-Thorough preventative and reactive maintenance is crucial to keeping wet scrubbers operating properly, so they can help protect workers, the public and the environment and help your facility maintain regulatory compliance.
+Thorough preventative and reactive maintenance and inspections are crucial to keeping wet scrubbers operating properly, so they can help protect workers, the public and the environment and help your facility maintain regulatory compliance.
 It’s also crucial that you get the design of your system right from the start and use high-quality products in your towers.

 As a full-service company with more than 25 years of experience in the mass transfer industry, MACH engineering can help ensure your wet scrubbers and other pollution control systems work optimally for your applications.
 We offer quality products, engineering services and installation guidance to companies in a wide range of industries, from pharmaceutical manufacturing to wastewater treatment.

-We’ll work with you to design the ideal system for your needs, help you install it and supply the products best suited to your needs.
+We’ll work with you to design the ideal system for your needs, help you install the wet scrubber and supply the products best suited to your needs.
 To learn more about working with us, contact us today.